stuarthayhurst/privacy-menu-extension/README.md

     - `make uninstall`: Uninstalls the extension
   - ### Development targets: These targets are aimed at developers and translators
     - `make clean`: Deletes extension zip
+    - `make translations`: Updates translations
     - `make prune`: Removes rubbish from any .svgs in `docs/`
     - `make compress`: Losslessly compresses any .pngs in `docs/`
-    - `make release`: Creates and checks an extension zip
+    - `make release`: Updated translations, then creates and checks an extension zip

 ## Install dependencies:
   - gettext